rangle/angular-training-slides/slides/src/content/basic-app.md

-# An Introduction to Modules
+# Creating a Hello World Application

 ---